firogh/notes/philosophy/epistemology.md

 High-level description
 Primary and secondary

+# Delay feedback. -- The fifth discipline
+Learn by doing.

+# Neural circuit
+Learn by doing.

+# Weaknesses
+Seven deadly sins
+Mind is so weak.

 # Ego
 Love yourself; I know I will be lost and confused in my whole life.
 Don't limit yourself.
 Don't be paranoid.
 Don't get religous about specific programming skill.